blinkletter/UsingGAMESS/docs/_sources/7_Butadiene.md

       180      -154.0594778      0
 ````

 I had hypothesized that the transition state for bond rotation would occur between 100˚ and 105˚ and a little closer to 100˚ than 105˚.
-I chose 102˚ to make the diagram in fig. 12. *GAMESS* proposes that the transition state occurs at 102.02˚.
+I chose 102˚ to make the diagram in {numref}`fig7_1_12`. *GAMESS* proposes that the transition state occurs at 102.02˚.
 Great minds think alike.

 ```{figure} images/Butadiene15.png
 ---